New furniture for 140 Soto Cano rooms

-SOTO CANO AIR BASE, Honduras — U.S. Army Support Activity replaced the end-of-lifecycle wooden furniture in 140 rooms across Soto Cano Air Base, Honduras, from Aug.
-19-30.
+U.S. Army Support Activity replaced the end-of-lifecycle wooden furniture in 140 rooms across Soto Cano Air Base, Honduras, from Aug.
+19-30, 2024.

 This marked the first time that all furnishings in a room were replaced simultaneously; a considerable project that was led by ASA’s Housing Office and guided by U.S. Army Installation Management Command.